Skip to content

 Co-Chair

-Alex graduated from Clark University in 2016 with a Bachelor of Arts in Business Administration, with a minor in Innovation and Entrepreneurship.
-He then went on to earn a Master of Business Administration in 2017, with a concentration in Marketing, Information Management, and Business Analytics.
+Alex graduated from Clark University in 2016 with a B.A. in Business Administration, minoring in Innovation and Entrepreneurship, followed by his MBA in 2017, concentrating in Marketing, Information Management, and Business Analytics.

-Alex, a Worcester County native, co-founded the technology startup WooConnect while at Clark University with fellow Clark alumnus Abhijit Singh.
-WooConnect connected college students with local events, activities, and experiences in Worcester, and provided small businesses a platform to market to students.
-Alex held several leadership positions across Clark programs, including Freshman Orientation, Senior Class Gift Committee, Senior Week Planning Committee, and for the Clark University Men’s Lacrosse Team.
-In honor of his contributions to improving students’ collegiate experience, he received the Russ Granger Award and the Outstanding Contribution to Student Life Award in 2016.
-Alex has continued to support Clark initiatives.
-He serves as an advisor on the Entrepreneurship & Innovation Advisory Board, is a frequent guest lecturer and Alumni mentor for the School of Management’s Consulting Group, is co-chair of the GOLD Council, is the young alumni representative of The Clark Fund Advisory Board and Alumni Council, and was a planning member of the 2016 Reunion Committee.
+In honor of Alex’s contributions to improving students’ collegiate experience while at Clark, he received the Russ Granger Award and the Outstanding Contribution to Student Life Award in 2016.
+Alex has continued to support Clark initiatives as an advisor on the Entrepreneurship & Innovation Advisory Board, guest lecturer and Alumni mentor for the School of Management, co-chair of the GOLD Council, the young alumni representative of The Clark Fund Advisory Board and Alumni Council, and planning member of the 2016 Reunion Committee.

 Emilee Cocuzzo